ietf-tools/tools-transition-plan/README.md

 Work is currently underway to replace the BibXML services from xml2rfc.tools.ietf.org, and the online document validation/conversion services.

+Anything not discussed on this page is not currently planned to transition.
+As noted in the announcement, if you are using something at tools.ietf.org and haven't found a replacement for it, let the tools team know.
+The best way now is to open an issue on this repository.
+A message to tools-discuss will also work.

 ## New service locations

 As replacement services have been put in place, tools.ietf.org has been configured to redirect to them.
 After it is wound down, a redirect service will remain in place.